OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-01.md

 In the fortieth year, on the first day of the eleventh month, Moses spoke to the Israelites, in accordance with all that the Lord had commanded him to declare to them,

 ## Deuteronomy 1:4
-after he had defeated Sihon king of the Amorites, who lived in Heshbon, and Og king of Bashan, who lived in Ashtaroth and Edrei.
+after he had overcome Sihon king of the Amorites, who resided in Heshbon, and Og king of Bashan, who lived in Ashtaroth and Edrei.

 ## Deuteronomy 1:5
-Across the Jordan in the land of Moab, Moses began to explain this law, saying,
+On the other side of the Jordan in the land of Moab, Moses began to clarify this law, saying,

 ## Deuteronomy 1:6
-“The Lord our God said to us at Horeb, ‘You have stayed long enough at this mountain.
+“The Lord our God spoke to us at Horeb, ‘You have remained at this mountain long enough.

 ## Deuteronomy 1:7
 Turn and set out on your journey, and go to the hill country of the Amorites, and to all their neighbours in the Arabah, in the hill country, in the lowlands, in the Negev, by the seacoast, the land of the Canaanites, and Lebanon, as far as the great river, the Euphrates.